Clermont County, Ohio: Utopia, anarchist commune

+Civil War and post-war history

+In 1847, future Ohio Governor John M. Pattison was born near Owensville.
+Long after being a Clermont resident, Ulysses Grant became commander-in-chief of the U.S. Army in the Civil War, during which John Hunt Morgan and his Confederate raiders invaded Clermont in 1863; and Grant was elected the eighteenth president (and second Republican) in 1868.

 Clermont's last-standing covered bridge was built in 1878 on Stonelick Williams Corner Road, near US Route 50; it was renovated in 2014.
 The Grant birthplace, originally a one-room cabin, continues to welcome visitors and in 1890 was removed from its original location, travelling by boat to be viewed by citizens along various waterways.
 It was also taken to the 1893 Chicago World's Fair before returning to Clermont.

-An unverified urban legend speculates that, around year 1900, clergy from numerous congregations gathered to create a list of ten places on Earth where the Garden of Eden could have been located.
-Among the locations was Clermont County, Ohio, listed for its many fruiting trees and the early influence of American Indians who built earthen mounds in the form of serpents.
-Subsequently, prominent men from Hamilton County dedicated Eden Park to honor the distinction.

 Pattison became the first Clermont Countian elected Governor of Ohio in 1905, Ohio's first Democratic governor of the twentieth century.
 Pattison lived in Milford, and at a time before the influence of Columbus, governed from his home called the Promont, which was used as the official governor's residence.
 The mansion, completed in 1865, today is a museum that houses a library and other historical memorabilia.
 It is located at 906 Main Street, Milford.
 Democrat Hugh Llewellyn Nichols of Batavia served as 32nd Lieutenant Governor of Ohio and became the first Chief Justice of the Ohio Supreme Court in 1914.
 Orpha Gatch of Milford, the first woman elected to its school board, locally sponsored the county LWV, and is the namesake for the club's award given annually at its suffragist brunch honoring the recognized volunteerism and leadership qualities.
 Clermont's progressivism created a climate of political independence.
 Despite recent Republican prevalence in its offices, heavy nonpartisan and union influences exist.
 Clermont's growing population as well as environmentalism have contributed to this climate.